 Are You Wondering Whether You Have Anorexia?

-Take Our Anorexia Quiz Now
+Take Our Anorexia Quiz Today

 Anorexia FAQ/More Information

-Although research about anorexia nervosa is ongoing, there is a lot you can learn about this eating disorder to understand how to get help or help a loved one.
+Although research about anorexia nervosa is ongoing, there is a lot you can learn about this eating disorder to understand how to get help for yourself or how to help a loved one.

 Learn more about anorexia, including the causes, symptoms and available treatment options.

 As with other eating disorders, anorexia has no single cause.
 However, research suggests that eating disorders stem from a variety of genetic, psychological, and sociocultural factors.

 Learn more about the factors that contribute to anorexia here.